CumulusNetworks/docs/content/cumulus-linux-55/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Enhancements.md

 ARP suppression with EVPN allows a VTEP to suppress ARP flooding over VXLAN tunnels as much as possible.
 A local proxy handles ARP requests from locally attached hosts for remote hosts.
 ARP suppression is for IPv4; ND suppression is for IPv6.

-Cumulus Linux enables ARP and ND suppression by default on all VNIs to reduce ARP and ND packet flooding over VXLAN tunnels; however, you must to configure layer 3 interfaces (SVIs) for ARP and ND suppression to work with EVPN.
+Cumulus Linux enables ARP and ND suppression by default on all VNIs to reduce ARP and ND packet flooding over VXLAN tunnels; however, you must configure layer 3 interfaces (SVIs) for ARP and ND suppression to work with EVPN.

 {{%notice note%}}
-ARP and ND suppression only suppresses the flooding of known hosts.
+- ARP and ND suppression only suppresses the flooding of known hosts.
 To disable all flooding refer to the {{<link title="#Disable BUM Flooding" text="Disable BUM Flooding" >}} section.
+- You must enable ARP and ND suppression on all VXLAN interfaces on the switch.
+You cannot enable ARP and ND suppression on some VXLAN interfaces but not on others.
 {{%/notice%}}

 In a centralized routing deployment, you must configure layer 3 interfaces even if you configure the switch only for layer 2 (you are not using VXLAN routing).
 To avoid installing unnecessary layer 3 information, you can turn off IP forwarding.